SN1987A neutrino burst: limits on flavor conversion: Model for the neutrino signal

 In a realistic approach, we have to consider that detected events may come from background sources.
 The background rate is considered to be constant over the time of exposure, and also uniform over space, i.e., it depends only on the positron energy of the event $B=B(E_i)=d^2N_{B}/dtdE$.
 The independence regarding the spatial position is an approximation, given that there is more background at the wall of the detector, due to the surrounding material.

 The background can be measured and it is published by the collaborations.
-In our case, we use the background rate from \cite{Costantini2006-df} for Kamiokande-II and \cite{Loredo:2001rx} for Baksan.
-The background is irrelevant for the IMB detector.
+As argued in \cite{Costantini2006-df}, there is no need to do a convolution of these measured background rates with a Gaussian uncertainty in the energy, as done in \cite{Loredo:2001rx}, given that the background curve adjusted to the data already accounts for the uncertainty in the measurement.
+Therefore, one only needs to take the background rate from the experimental curve without doing a posteriori uncertainty convolution, which would double count the uncertainty effect.
+In our case, we use the background rate from \cite{Vissani2014-me} for both Kamiokande-II and Baksan, whereas the background is irrelevant for the IMB detector.
 In the case of the Time-Integrated analysis, we have to integrate the background rate in time to get the event rate per energy $B=B(E_i)=dN_{B}/dE$.
 The integration has to be done on the time of exposure to the supernova signal, i.e., the data-taking duration ($\sim 30 s$).